-Classes take place in the spring (March to June) of each year and will meet every Thursday, 8 a.m. to 5 p.m.
+Classes take place in the spring (March to June) of each year and will meet every Wednesday, 8 a.m. to 5 p.m.
 (15 weeks).
-Sessions usually take place at the Broward County Extension Education Section office in Davie, Florida, with the exception of field trips.
+Sessions usually take place at Plantation Heritage Park's Fountain Room in Plantation, Florida, with the exception of field trips.

 What does it cost?

 Florida Master Gardeners of Broward County must serve 75 preapproved volunteer hours for the Broward County Extension Office during their first year; 35 hours of service and 10 hours of education each year after that for recertification.
 The course fee is $275, which covers the cost of educational materials (books, ID card decks, handouts) and a good faith security deposit of $200.
 The deposit will be returned once the 75 approved volunteer hours are served within the first calendar year after successful completion of the course.

 By successfully completing the Master Gardener training course and serving 75 pre-approved volunteer hours for the Urban Horticulture Extension program during the first calendar year after passing the lecture and laboratory exams.